simcop2387/mineflayer/doc/mf.rst

         :rtype: :class:`Point`
         :returns: A new point with each term the absolute value of its former value.

+    .. function:: min(other)

+        :rtype: :class:`Point`
+        :returns: A new point with each term the Math.min value of this and the other's corresponding term.

+    .. function:: max(other)

+        :rtype: :class:`Point`
+        :returns: A new point with each term the Math.max value of this and the other's corresponding term.

     .. function:: distanceTo(other)

         :rtype: Number